cybozu-go/moco/docs/design.md

    - [The StatefulSet controller may recreate Pods improperly](https://github.com/kubernetes/kubernetes/issues/74374).
      Users may need to delete the Nodes in this case.
 2. The StatefulSet controller creates new blank Pods and/or PVCs.
-3. The operator tries to select the master of the cluster only after all members are up and running, and the quorum of the cluster has data.
+3. The operator tries to select the primary of the cluster only after all members are up and running, and the quorum of the cluster has data.
    - If the quorum of the cluster does not have data, users need to recover the cluster from a backup.
-4. The operator initializes the new blank Pods as new slaves.
+4. The operator initializes the new blank Pods as new replicas.

 ### How to collect metrics for Prometheus